AbhinavPalacharla/AbhinavPalacharla/README.md

 Some of my recent projects:
 - 🏀 [NBA Viewer](https://github.com/AbhinavPalacharla/nba-game-viewer) - A Raycast extension to view info on the NBA - ✨ Featured on store in July '22 ([366 downloads](https://www.raycast.com/AbhinavPalacharla/nba-viewer))

 - 🧪 [Scheme](https://github.com/AbhinavPalacharla/scheme) - An API design platform that allows teams to easily collaborate over route prototyping.
-Signup for the waitlist at https://scheme-app.com
+Signup for the [waitlist](https://scheme-app.com)

 - ☁️ [Plainweather](https://github.com/AbhinavPalacharla/plainweather) - A minimal weather app with Next.js and tRPC [deployed on vercel](https://plainweather.vercel.app)